ygd/ygd.github.io/_posts/2015-12-14-why-i-switch-from-wordpress-to-jekyll.md

 ## Automated deployment with Jekyll and GitHub-Pages is smooth

-With Jekyll and GitHub-Pages automated deployment is a no brainer.
+With Jekyll and [GitHub-Pages][github-pages] automated deployment is a no brainer.
 Basically you just need to set up a Jekyll project and a repository with a specific name on GitHub.
 Boom, an automatically deployed blog.

-It is very basic, a MVP if you want.
+It is very basic, a [MVP][mvp] if you want.
 No individual theme, no archive pages, no comments and a bunch of other stuff is (maybe) missing which comes out of the box with WordPress.
 But hey, you got automated deployment.
 So, extending your blog will be much more fun and you have control on everything.
-And your workflow is much more clean, professional and fun.
+And your workflow is clean, professional and fun.

 ### Synchronous local and production setup with Jekyll